 There are seven sacred families that are descendants of the enslaved that share their ancestors' stories through an annual "By Sweat of our Brows" programming.
 The surnames of their families are Bratton, Crawford, Feaster/Femster, Lowry, Moore, Smith, and Thompson.

-Learn from one of the Seven Sacred Families Descendants
+Learn from one of the Seven Sacred Families' Descendants

 The stories of the enslaved on the Bratton family plantation also play a huge role in the American Revolution for the Backcountry.
 Watt, a young enslaved man is said to play an integral in the “Battle of Huck’s Defeat” in 1780.
-While British Captain Christian Huck had the Bratton farm under his control, it’s said that Watt escaped to warn Patriot Colonel Bratton of Huck’s whereabouts, giving Bratton the upper hand and the element of surprise to defat Huck.
+While British Captain Christian Huck had the Bratton farm under his control, it’s said that Watt escaped warning Patriot Colonel Bratton of Huck’s whereabouts, giving Bratton the upper hand and the element of surprise to defeat Huck.
 The “Battle of Huck’s Defeat” is marked on Historic Brattonsville’s property along with a headstone for Watt.
 A replica of the headstone sits at Historic Brattonsville for visitors to see.
 The stone reads “Sacred to the memory of Watt Who died Dec.
-1837 During the War he served his master Col. W. Bratton Faithfully and his child WIth the same fidelty Until his death.”
+1837 During the War he served his master Col. W. Bratton Faithfully and his child WIth the same fidelity Until his death.”